ZONESTAR3D/Document-and-User-Guide/Mixing_Color/readme.md

 	After that, the VTOOL4 has been set mix ratio "E1:E2:E3:E4 = 10:20:30:40".
 When using VTOOL4, 4 actual extruders will feed filaments in a ratio of 10:20:30:40.

+:warning: You can use a "M163 R" command to reset the mixing ratio settings of all virtual extruders to default.

 -----
 ## [:book:Auto mixing color operation manual][auto_mixing]
 The manual color mixing, gradient color mixing and random color mixing feature usually be used for printing models such as gradient vases.
 About the detail operation manuals, please refer to [:book:**this guide**][auto_mixing].